JosephTLyons/Introduction-to-C-Static-Arrays/README.md

 ## Introduction to Static C++ Arrays
 ### What is an array?

 What is an array and how is it useful?
 By now, you have already discovered and used the various data types available in C++: int, char, float, and double.
 In the most simple definition, arrays are just single structures that are capable of holding many instances of these data types.
 For instance, a single character will not suffice if the user wishes to hold a static string of text, such as "Hello, World!"
-Alternatitely, it would be overkill to declare an individual variable for each character in the string.
+Alternatively, it would be overkill to declare an individual variable for each character in the string.
 Situations like these call for the use of an array.

 ### Declaration:
 Declaring an array is fairly straight-forward: